Maria Kapnist: Early life and education

-Marietta Kapnist-Sirko was born on 9 (22) March 1913 in St. Petersburg.
-Her father, Count Rostyslav Kapnist, was a direct descendant of Myrhorod and Kyiv colonel of the Zaporizhian Army Vasyli Kapnist and her mother, Anastasia Baydak – a great-great-granddaughter of Zaporizhian Otaman Ivan Sirko.
+Marietta Kapnist-Sirko was born on 22 March 1913 in St. Petersburg in a Ukrainian family.
+Her father, Count Rostyslav Kapnist, was a direct descendant of Myrhorod and Kyiv colonel of the Zaporizhian Army Vasyli Kapnist, and her mother, Anastasia Baydak – a great-great-granddaughter of Zaporizhian Otaman Ivan Sirko.

 Kapnist received her first vocal lessons from an Opera singer Feodor Chaliapin who was the first to draw attention at her talent during her first stage performance in a home play.

 The Kapnists lived in St. Petersburg until 1917 when they had to flee to Sudak, Crimea to escape from the revolutionary storms.
 In 1921, Kapnist’s father, Rostyslav, was shot by a punitive detachment of the Cheka.
 Soon, the Kapnists’ house in Sudak was destroyed, and the surviving family members had to go into hiding.

 In 1927, Kapnist moved to Kyiv to live with her aunt and graduated from a labor school there.
-Then Kapnist moved to Leningrad where she entered the theater studio of Yuri Yuriev at Leningrad Drama Theater named after Alexander Pushkin graduating in 1934.
+Then Kapnist moved to Leningrad where she joined the theater studio of Yuri Yuriev at Leningrad Drama Theater named after Alexander Pushkin, and she graduated in 1934.

 In 1934, when Sergei Kirov was killed, the Kapnists who were friends with Kirov were considered unreliable again.
 Because of her noble origin, Kapnist was expelled from the Theater Institute and was prohibited to live in Leningrad.
 Therefore, she was forced to return to Kyiv and later to Batumi to work as an accountant.